garrandall/popular-music-data/tracks/is-it-good-to-you-heavy-d-the-boyz.md

 Is it good to you - I like it
-Is it good to you - Ooh I like it yeah (Is it good to you) Is it good to you - I like it
+Is it good to you - Oh I like it yeah (Is it good to you) Is it good to you - I like it
 Is it good to you - Ooohooh I like it yeah (Is it good to you)

 Is it good to you - I like it (I wanna know)
-Is it good to you - Ooh I like it yeah (Is it good to you) Is it good to you - I like it yeah (I'd like to know) Is it good to you - You got me singin oooohhhh.....
+Is it good to you - Oh I like it yeah (Is it good to you) Is it good to you - I like it yeah (I'd like to know) Is it good to you - You got me singin oh...

 C'mon sing it baby